softgandhi/angular-maps/README.md

-# angular-maps
+# NgMaps

-A demo application on how to use google map with angular
+A sample application to demonstrate the on how to use Google map on Angular application.

+## Features

+Marker
+Choose Location
+Map Icons
+Reverse Geocoding
+Street View
+Custom Details on Marker